Founder of Meditating Bunny Studio Inc.

 ABOUT JEFF CHIBA STEARNS

 Jeff Chiba Stearns is an animator and documentary filmmaker best known for his feature length documentaries, One Big Hapa Family (2010) and Mixed Match (2016) .
 He is also an accomplished author and illustrator.
 Jeff, who is of Japanese and European heritage, has been an international spokesperson on mixed-race identity since his 2005 short animated film “What Are You Anyways?”.
-Born in Kelowna, BC, Stearns studied Film Animation at the Emily Carr University of Art and Design, graduating in 2001, and soon after founded Meditating Bunny Studio Inc. in Vancouver.
-Since then, Stearns’ short animations, such as Yellow Sticky Notes (2007), and feature documentaries have been screened and broadcast around the world in hundreds of film festivals and various major networks, and have won dozens of awards and accolades, including a Webby Award and an Emmy® nomination.
+Born in Kelowna, BC, Jeff studied Film Animation at the Emily Carr University of Art and Design, graduating in 2001, and soon after founded Meditating Bunny Studio Inc. in Vancouver.
+Since then, Jeff’ short animations, such as Yellow Sticky Notes (2007), and feature length documentaries have been screened around the world in hundreds of film festivals, broadcast on various major networks and have won dozens of awards and accolades, including a Webby Award and an Emmy® nomination.

-Stearns describes his animation style as “Hapanimation”, a blend of Japanese and North American styles.
-Stearns has published articles and lectured around the world about multiracial identity, cultural awareness, filmmaking, animation, and film distribution.
+Jeff describes his animation style as “Hapanimation”, a blend of Japanese and North American styles.
+Jeff has published articles and lectured around the world about multiracial identity, cultural awareness, filmmaking, animation, and film distribution.
 He is also a co-founder of the annual Hapa-palooza Festival in Vancouver.
 Lately Jeff has focused his creativity on writing and illustrating children's books including Mixed Critters (2018) and Nori and His Delicious Dreams (2020)

 In 2010, Jeff Chiba Stearns received the Emily Award from the Emily Carr University of Art and Design for his outstanding achievements as an alumnus, and in 2011, Harvard University awarded him the Cultural Pioneer Award for his exploration of multiethnic identity.

-Through the philanthropy work he has done with his documentary Mixed Match, Chiba Stearns was recognized with the Schilly Award by Canadian Blood Services on September 11, 2017 in Ottawa, Ontario at their Honouring Our Lifeblood awards ceremony.
-Subsequently, on November 10, 2017 at the annual Be the Match Council Meeting in Minneapolis, Minnesota, Chiba Stearns along with the main subject of Mixed Match and founder of Mixed Marrow, Athena Mari Asklipiadis, were both awarded the Awareness Award for their activism and outreach created through the film.
+Through the philanthropy work he has done with his documentary Mixed Match, Jeff was recognized with the Schilly Award by Canadian Blood Services on September 11, 2017 in Ottawa, Ontario at their Honouring Our Lifeblood awards ceremony.
+Subsequently, on November 10, 2017 at the annual Be the Match Council Meeting in Minneapolis, Minnesota, Jeff along with the main subject of Mixed Match and founder of Mixed Marrow, Athena Mari Asklipiadis, were both awarded the Awareness Award for their activism and outreach created through the film.

-At the closing ceremony of the 21st Vancouver Asian Film Festival on November 5, 2017, Chiba Stearns was awarded the 2017 Cultural Diversity Award for his vast catalogue of film work exploring multicultural themes and identity.
+At the closing ceremony of the 21st Vancouver Asian Film Festival on November 5, 2017, Jeff was awarded the 2017 Cultural Diversity Award for his vast catalogue of film work exploring multicultural themes and identity.

 Jeff has lectured around the world on all topics of filmmaking and specializes in animation production and film self distribution.
 He has also presented his films and spoken at a multitude of universities including Harvard, Cornell, Columbia, Kyoto, Toronto and Yale about multiracial identity.
 To book Jeff as a speaker, please fill out the CONTACT form.